Copenhagen Port of Call

 Denmark © james j8246

-Scandinavia's largest city, the historic gateway to the Baltic Sea, is a dense but well organised blend of cobblestone roads, historic buildings, and modern infrastructure encompassing museums, music venues, and cafés.
-Of the many attractions, the most popular include the grand Royal Museum of Fine Arts and the beautiful and fun Tivoli Gardens amusement park.
+Of the many attractions, the most popular include the National Gallery of Denmark and the beautiful and fun Tivoli Gardens amusement park.
 The Little Mermaid statue, near the pier, is the city's most recognisable landmark.

 Tel: +45 3546 1111